pauliceia/vgiws/doc/api/keyword.md

      - 400 (Bad Request): Some attribute in JSON is missing.
 Look the documentation!
      - 401 (Unauthorized): It is necessary an Authorization header valid.
      - 403 (Forbidden): The administrator is who can update/delete the keyword.
+     - 404 (Not Found): Not found any resource.
      - 500 (Internal Server Error): Problem when update a resource.
 Please, contact the administrator.
 - Notes: